 Moderation is key in drinking alcohol whether you have diabetes or not.
 In general, diabetes does bring with it additional challenges, and the American Diabetes Association (ADA) recommends women should have no more than one alcoholic beverage per day, and men should consume no more than two.
 One drink equals 12 ounces of beer, 5 ounces of wine, or 1 1/2 ounces spirits.
 The following cocktails limit carbohydrates naturally, so they can be part of a diabetic diet.

 If you're looking for a flavorful cocktail that won't cause your blood sugar to spike, a Bloody Mary is a terrific option.
 Make a Bloody Mary using this basic Bloody Mary recipe, making sure the tomato juice you use has no added sugar.
 R.W.
 Knudsen's 100% organic tomato juice is a good option.
 If you have access to an abundance of fresh tomatoes, you can squeeze them yourself.
+In general, tomato-based cocktails are a tasty diabetic safe cocktail as long as they don't contain added sugars.

 A martini made with gin or vodka, dry vermouth, and garnishes like olives, lemons, and baby onions is a good option for those on a diabetic diet.
 Dirty martinis also work well for people who are seeking to keep the sugar in their diet to a minimum.
 However, if you're out, clarify what ingredients are in your drink as many martinis served in bars are full of sugar.